gerbera/gerbera/doc/config-clients.rst

     * Default: 0

     Integer containing the flags you want to set.
 If ``clientType`` is set, the flags are enabled in addition to settings for the client type.
-    For valid client types see Supported Devices.
+    For valid client types see :doc:`Supported Devices </supported-devices>`.